The right mattress can help provide a good night’s sleep, leading to feelings of rest and refreshment upon waking up.

 Sleeping is the only time the muscles, ligaments, and other structures in the spine can completely relax.
 With a back injury or disorder, optimal sleep is especially important to the healing process.

-This article outlines a number of useful guidelines for selecting a mattress or bed—as well as suggestions for sleep positions and use of pillows—for a number of specific back conditions.
+This article outlines a number of useful guidelines for selecting a mattress or bed—as well as recommendations for sleep positions and use of pillows—for a number of specific back conditions.

-When searching for the best mattress, it is important to remember that mattresses are largely a matter of personal preference.
-There is no single type of mattress or bed that works well for all people, and there is no best mattress for back problems.
-Likewise, there is no single sleep position known to be best for all people.
-This is due to several factors:
+No single type of mattress or bed works well for everyone, and there is no best kind of mattress for back problems.
+Likewise, there is no consensus on an ideal sleep position.
+All of this is due to several factors:

-- There are many causes of back problems, and different back conditions may respond better to specific types of beds, mattresses and sleep positions.
+- There are numerous underlying causes of back problems, and different underlying causes may respond better to specific types of beds, mattresses, and sleep positions.

 - Back pain can have numerous contributing factors, and so a specific sleeping position may alleviate one contributing factor but exacerbate another.

 - Sleeping preferences may be unrelated to the quality and support of a mattress.
 For example, some people prefer a mattress that keeps cool in order to prevent becoming uncomfortably warm at night.

 The variety of mattress options available means people have more choices than in the past in regards to finding a mattress to fit their individual health conditions and preferences.